TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Xbox 360.md

 - XInput type: Gamepad (1)
 - XInput subtype: Guitar (6)

-TODO: Rock Band is able to differentiate between RB guitars with auto-calibration and those without, most likely either a flag or reported vibration capabilities
+- RB2 guitars are always wireless, and have sThumbRX > 0x100 in the vibration capabilities.

 ## Input Info